 The variety of sites is awesome: from the Cradle of Humankind and fossils of the earliest humans, through the 2 million-year history of the Stone Age and the Khoi-San peoples, to the greatest storehouse of high quality rock paintings and engravings in the world; through the 2000-year history of agriculture, mining and settlement by Iron Age immigrants from west and central Africa to South Africa's rich colonial history.

-The Trans-Vaal branch of the South African Archaeological Society aims to encourage and satisfy your interest in all aspects of archaeology and its related disciplines by bringing members of the public, amateurs and professionals together.
+The Northern Branch of the South African Archaeological Society aims to encourage and satisfy your interest in all aspects of archaeology and its related disciplines by bringing members of the public, amateurs and professionals together.

 Join The South African Archaeological Society to learn about Southern Africa's rich archaeological heritage and to explore cultures and ancient civilisations from around the world.